-The first year of the Graduate Accelerated BVetMed degree will be taught through lectures, directed learning (directed facilitated group work tasks), digital learning interactions, tutorials, practicals and independent study time.
+The first year of the Graduate Accelerated BVetMed degree will be taught through lectures, directed learning, computer aided learning tools, tutorials, practicals and independent study time.
 We deploy blended modes of delivery which accommodate the needs of all our students.
-It is an intensive year and there will be regular laboratory work and anatomy study through regular dissection classes as well as practical animal handling sessions at the College Farm.
+It is an intensive year and there will be regular laboratory work and anatomy study through regular dissection classes as well as practical animal husbandry sessions at the College Farm.
 In addition, there are tutorials centred around live animals to encourage integration and application of students' knowledge of structure and function.

-In Year 2, in addition to the teaching methods utilised in year 1, students will attend practical sessions in the College's dedicated Clinical Skills Centre.
-In the Summer of Year 2 students will be expected to undertake six weeks of ClinEMS workplace learning.
+In Year 2, in addition to the teaching methods utalised in year 1, students will attend sessions in the College's dedicated Clinical Skills Centre.